xxfoundation/elixxir-docs/cmix.md

 {M * R1 * R2 * R3} * {S1} * {S2} * {S3}
 ```

+Here we use the curly brackets to denot a variable from the correct
-From the precomputation phases the mixes already know the inverse of
+mix node message slot.
+From the precomputation phases the mixes
-all the R and S values multiplied together:
+already know the inverse of all the R and S values multiplied
+together:

 ```
 ({R1 * R2 * R3} * {S1} * {S2} * {S3})^-1